ironhack-labs/data-labs/module-2/lab-pandas-deep-dive/README.md

 ### Challenge Questions

-1. How many apps are there in the data source?
+- How many apps are there in the data source?

-1. What is the average rating of all apps?
+-  What is the average rating of all apps?

-1. How many apps have an average rating no less than 4?
+- How many apps have an average rating no less than 4?

-1. How many genres are there in total for all the apps?
+- How many genres are there in total for all the apps?

-1. What are the top 3 genres that have the most number of apps?
+- What are the top 3 genres that have the most number of apps?

-1. Which genre is most likely to contain free apps?
+- Which genre is most likely to contain free apps?

-1. If a developer tries to make money by developing and selling Apple Store apps, in which genre should s/he develop the apps?
+- If a developer tries to make money by developing and selling Apple Store apps, in which genre should s/he develop the apps?
 Please assume all apps cost the same amount of time and expense to develop.

-1. :icecream: Bonus Question: What is the proportion of apps that don't have an English `track_name`?

-**:exclamation: In this and future labs, if you feel you are already good at Python/Pandas and you don't need the instructions in `main.py` to walk you through, please feel free to skip `main.py` and create your own solution file.
-However, if you feel strugling on your own, please still consult those instructions because they guide you to think on the pro's track.
-As you make more and more progress in this course, the instructions provided in the labs will gradually decrease so that eventually you will think and solve problems by yourself like a real data analyst.**

 ## Deliverables

-- `main.py` with your responses to each of the questions above.
+- `main.ipynb` with your responses to each of the questions above.

 ## Submission

-Upon completion, add your version of `main.py` to git.
+Upon completion, add your version of `main.ipynb` to git.
 Then commit git and push your branch to the remote.

 ## Resources